-If the front passenger seat is not occupied and the seat belt is not buckled, the passenger air bag is designed not to inflate in a crash.
-However, heavy objects placed on the seat could result in air bag inflation, because of the object's weight detected by the weight sensor.
+If the front passenger seat is not occupied the passenger air bag is designed not to inflate in a crash.
+However, heavy objects placed on the seat could result in air bag inflation, because of the object's weight detected by the occupant classification sensor.
 Other conditions could also result in air bag inflation, such as if a child is standing on the seat, or if two children are on the seat, contrary to the instructions in this manual.
 Always be sure that you and all vehicle occupants are seated and restrained properly.

-Using the passenger air bag status light, you can monitor when the front passenger air bag is automatically turned OFF.
-The light will illuminate (indicating the air bag is OFF and will not inflate) when the front passenger seat is not occupied.
+Using the passenger air bag status light, you can monitor when the front passenger air bag is automatically turned OFF with the seat occupied.
+The light will not illuminate when the front passenger seat is unoccupied.

-If an adult occupant is in the seat and the passenger air bag status light is illuminated (indicating that the air bag is OFF), it could be that the person is a small adult, or is not sitting on the seat or not using the seat belt properly.
-If a child restraint must be used in the front seat, but the status light is not lit (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
+If an adult occupant is in the seat but the passenger air bag status light is illuminated (indicating that the air bag is OFF), it could be that the person is a small adult, or is not sitting on the seat properly or not using the seat belt properly.

+If a child restraint must be used in the front seat, the passenger air bag status light may or may not be illuminated, depending on the size of the child and the type of child restraint being used.
+If the passenger air bag status light is not illuminated (indicating that the air bag might inflate in a crash), it could be that the child restraint or seat belt is not being used properly.
+In rare cases, the passenger air bag status light will not illuminate even though the air bag is OFF.

 If such situations happen, properly position and restrain the occupant or child restraint.
 Otherwise reposition the occupant or child restraint in a rear seat.
+If you have any questions about whether your passenger air bag is working as designed, your NISSAN dealer can confirm that it is working properly by using a special tool.